 Introduction

-Ahead of the 2019 Israeli elections, Likud MK David (Dudi) Amsalem was accused of calling Benny Gantz, former IDF chief of staff and at that time a new political rival, ‘Autist’ in a derogatory manner.
-Numerous condemnations expressing harsh criticism of Amsalem’s use of the word ‘Autist’ appeared in the media, by speakers who claimed that using ‘Autist’ as an insult is offensive toward autists.
-In response to these condemnations, counter-condemnations appeared as well, by speakers who claimed that using ‘Autist’ as an insult is conventional and lacking any harmful intention towards autists and therefore the attacks on Amsalem are elitist, inauthentic, and reflects cynical political interests that are being pursued on the expense of autists.
-During this back and forth, speakers who were in favor of the use of ‘Autist’ as an insult labelled those who condemned it as ‘PC’, while speakers who got labelled as ‘PC’ resisted the label.
-Eventually, after the conflict between the speakers exhausted and media interest about the subject dropped, the convention of using ‘Autist’ as an insult (which was indeed present in Israeli public discourse since the 1980s) disappeared.
-‘PC’, evidently, won.
+Ahead of the 2019 Israeli elections, Likud MK David (Dudi) Amsalem was accused of calling Benny Gantz, the former IDF Chief of Staff and, at the time, a new political rival, ‘Autist’ in a derogatory manner.
+Numerous condemnations expressing harsh criticism of Amsalem’s use of the word ‘Autist’ appeared in the media on the grounds that using ‘Autist’ as an insult is offensive toward autists.
+In response to these condemnations, counter-condemnations appeared as well.
+These suggested that using ‘Autist’ as an insult is conventional and lacks any harmful intention toward autists and, therefore, attacks against Amsalem are elitist, inauthentic, and reflect cynical political interests that are pursued at the expense of autists.
+Throughout this exchange, those who were in favor of using ‘Autist’ as an insult labelled those who condemned it as ‘PC,’ while those who were labelled ‘PC’ resisted the label.
+Eventually, after the conflict between them was exhausted, and media interest in the subject dropped, the convention of using ‘Autist’ as an insult (which was indeed present in Israeli public discourse since the 1980s) disappeared.
+‘PC,’ evidently, won.

-Defining PC has been described as “remarkably elusive” (Lakoff, 2000, p.
-94), “difficult” (Harris, 2015: 474), and the term itself is commonly regarded as “ambiguous” (Roberts, 1997: 83).
+Defining PC has been described as “remarkably elusive” (Lakoff, 2000: 94), “difficult” (Harris, 2015: 474), and the term itself is commonly regarded as “ambiguous” (Roberts, 1997: 83).
 Sally Johnson, Jonathan Culpeper, and Stephanie Suhr (2003), who compared different uses of the term in newspapers in the UK between 1994-1999, concluded that ‘PC’ has the “uncanny ability” to mean “all things to all people” (p.
 44).
-Similarly, in 1995 Harold K Bush claimed that “PC has become largely an empty container of meaning […] its highly abstract meaning is impossible to pin down, but whatever it is, nobody wants to be it” (p.
+Similarly, in 1995, Harold K. Bush claimed that “PC has become largely an empty container of meaning […] its highly abstract meaning is impossible to pin down, but whatever it is, nobody wants to be it” (p.
 45).
-In this article, I wish to clarify the meaning of PC and the meaning of the label ‘PC’, by proposing a precise historical model for how, when, and which certain expressions are labeled or de-labeled as ‘PC’.
+In this article, I wish to clarify the meaning of PC and the meaning of the label ‘PC,’ by proposing a precise historical model for how, when, and which specific expressions are labeled or de-labeled ‘PC.’

-I argue that defining PC is indeed extremely difficult, only if we lack historical perspective.
-Accordingly, by observing the dynamics of the PC discourse over time, it is possible to make a general formula based on what is the action that is common to most definitions and uses of the term.
-That is, PC is an act of condemnation directed towards an expression (including, often, the speaker) that is offensive to a social group.
-However, and this is where a lot of confusion rises, not all PC condemnations get the label ‘PC’.
+I argue that defining PC is indeed extremely difficult, but only if we lack historical perspective.
+Accordingly, by observing the dynamics of PC discourse over time, a general formula can be suggested based on the action that is common to most definitions and uses of the term.
+That is, PC is an act of condemnation directed toward an expression (including, often, the speaker) that is offensive to a social group.
+However, and this is where a lot of confusion arises, not all PC condemnations receive the label ‘PC.’

-Expanding on widely accepted perceptions in research on PC regarding the effectiveness of the label ‘PC’ in sabotaging linguistic suggestions (for example: Fairclough, 2003: 24; Meynell, 2017: 803; Stark, 1997: 233), this research argues that sabotage is one possible outcome and that a second and overlooked possibility is acceptance of the linguistic suggestion.
-The article presents a five-stage model that outlines a process in which innocuous expressions become taboo.
-By combining tools from the fields of conceptual history (Begriffsgeschichte) and critical discourse analysis (CDA), the model is based on the claim that an analysis of the PC discourse should take into consideration the ways in which expressions are being conceptualized in different stages of their careers.
+This research expands on widely accepted perceptions in PC research regarding the effectiveness of the label ‘PC’ in sabotaging linguistic suggestions (for example, Fairclough, 2003: 24; Meynell, 2017: 803; Stark, 1997: 233).
+I argue that sabotage is one possible outcome and that a second, overlooked, possibility is acceptance of the linguistic suggestion.
+The article presents a five-stage model of the process by which innocuous expressions become taboo.
+Combining tools from the fields of conceptual history (Begriffsgeschichte) and critical discourse analysis (CDA), the model is grounded on the claim that an analysis of PC discourse should consider how expressions are conceptualized at different stages of their ‘careers.’